Robust Covariance and Scatter Matrix Estimation under Huber's Contamination Model: Introduction

 The paper is organized as follows.
-First, we revisit Tukey's location depth in Section \ref{sec:location} and discuss the statistical property of the associated multivariate median.
+First, we revisit Tukey's location depth in Section \ref{sec:location} and discuss the convergence rate of the associated multivariate median.
 The matrix depth is introduced in Section \ref{sec:matrix} and we use it as a tool to solve various robust structured covariance matrix estimation problems.
-Section \ref{sec:lower} presents a general result on minimax lower bound for the $\epsilon$-contamination model.
 In Section \ref{sec:elliptical}, we discuss the relationship between matrix depth and elliptical distributions.
 Results of covariance matrix estimation are extended to scatter matrix estimation for elliptical distributions.
-In Section \ref{sec:disc}, we discuss some related topics on robust statistics including the connection between breakdown point and the $\epsilon$-contamination model.
-All proofs of the theoretical results are given in Section \ref{sec:proof} and the supplementary material.
+Section \ref{sec:lower} presents a general result on minimax lower bound for the $\epsilon$-contamination model.
+In Section \ref{sec:disc}, we discuss some related topics on robust statistics including the connection between breakdown point and the $\epsilon$-contamination model as well as an extension of our notion of matrix depth function to the setting with non-centered observations.
+All proofs of the theoretical results are given in Section \ref{sec:proof} and the supplementary materials \cite{supplement}.
+The supplementary materials \cite{supplement} also include some numerical studies of the proposed estimators for unstructured covariance matrices when the dimension is low or moderate.